 Control Center

-Run the Control Center from the Windows Start menu or use the Fn + Esc key combination, or double-click the icon in the notification area of the taskbar.
-The Control Center provides quick access to Power Modes, Fan settings and LED Keyboard (for optional LED keyboards only) configuration (see Appendix B).
+Run the Control Center from the Windows Start menu or double-click the icon in the notification area of the taskbar.
+The Control Center provides quick access to Power Modes, Fan settings and LED Keyboard configuration (see Appendix B).